HigherOrderCO/Bend/GUIDE.md

 bend --help
 ```

-For any help, reach us in our [Discord](https://discord.HigherOrderCO.com/)!

 Hello, World!
 -------------

 As we said, Bend *feels* like Python - in some ways.
 It is high-level, you can
 easily create objects and lists, there are ifs and loops.
-In some ways, it is
+Yet, it is different:
-different: there is some Haskell in it, in the sense algebraic datatypes,
+there is some Haskell in it, in the sense algebraic datatypes, pattern-matching
-pattern-matching and recursion play an important role.
-You can think of it as
+and recursion play an important role.
-the midway through the goal of compiling modern languages to HVM.
-And Bend was
-made from scratch to fully use HVM's potential.
 Here is the "Hello, world!":

 ```python
 def main():